broadinstitute/gatk/scripts/variantstore/docs/azure/intro_to_azure_cosmos.md

 small [sample code](https://github.com/Azure-Samples/azure-cosmos-java-sql-api-samples/blob/main/src/main/java/com/azure/cosmos/examples/bulk/async/SampleBulkQuickStartAsync.java).
 From the limited reading I have done on Reactor, it does seem that it is the [responsibility of the consumer](https://stackoverflow.com/a/57298393/21269164) to request only as much data as it can actually handle from the producer.
+See also [this piece](https://projectreactor.io/docs/core/release/reference/#reactor.hotCold) on hot versus cold sources.